Ziauddin Ahmad: Elevation

-On 1 December 1920 the Muslim University Act passed, and thus MAO College became Aligarh Muslim University.
-Raja Mahmoodabad became the first vice-chancellor and Ahmad, pro-vice-chancellor.
+On 1 December 1920, the Muslim University Act passed, and thus MAO College became Aligarh Muslim University.
+Raja Mahmudabad became the first vice-chancellor and Ahmad, pro-vice-chancellor.
 Raja Sahib was not particularly in favor of Dr. Sahib becoming the PVC, instead preferring an Englishman.
 When no European was willing to accept this position and no other capable Muslim was available, he accepted Ahmad.
 The University Act stated that the PVC would become "the principal academic officer of the university."
 It was further stipulated that in the absence of the vice chancellor the PVC would act as the chairman of the Academic Council.
 Dr. Sahib and Raja Sahib often held differing views on managing university affairs.
 After a year, Raja Sahib resigned and Nawabzada Aftab Ahmed Khan became the V.C.
 In 1922, Dr. Sahib was re-elected to the State Assembly.

 Sahibzada Aftab Ahmed Khan

 Fundamental disagreements developed between Sahibzada Aftab Ahmed Khan and Dr. Sahib.
 Sahibzada was a lawyer and was a stickler for rules and regulations, while Dr. Sahib maintained that "rules are made for students; students are not made for rules."
 Dr. Amir Husain Siddiqui stated, "Dr. Ahmad created educational aids, reduced fees and other expenditure, relaxed the rules for admission and examinations and encouraged extra lectures for those who fell short of attendance.".
 These policies made him popular among students and parents.
 He introduced a system of private examinations, because the government did not permit the affiliation of colleges and schools to the university.
-It was not clear whether students could appear in exams as private candidates, but he continued this practice while PVC.
+It was not clear whether students could appear in exams as private candidates, but he continued this practice while pro-vice-chancellor.

 In 1925, the university administration celebrated the Golden Jubilee of the foundation of Aligarh College.
 At this time differences between the VC and the PVC surfaced.
 Dr. Sahib decided to take a leave and asked the VC to appoint a replacement.
 Sahibzada refused his request and prevailed upon him to continue as PVC.

 The Jubilee was celebrated on a grand scale, and raised Rs 176,000/-.
 Dr. Sahib reserved these funds for the establishment of an Engineering College and Departments of Applied Physics and Applied Chemistry.
 However, by law the university was required to obtain permission from the government and the effort was unsuccessful.